porismltd/open-standards/docs/techniques.md

 * The number of levels in the hierarchy of a taxonomy.
 You may just say that a hierarchy can have an indefinite number of levels or you may constrain it for readability or for software applications.

 * The levels of granularity.
-The level of detail in any ‘branch’ of the hierarchy of a taxonomy.
+The level of detail in any 'branch' of the hierarchy of a taxonomy.
 This should be consistent throughout any taxonomy.
-Where one term in a taxonomy can be broken down into more detail, the taxonomy owner should decide whether to stop at the less detailed term or to add a further level in the taxonomy hierarchy (which may not be used for all terms).
+Where one term in a taxonomy can be broken down into more detail, the taxonomy owner should decide whether to stop at the less detailed term or to add a further level in the taxonomy hierarchy – which may not be used for all terms.
 The more detailed terms should not be added at the higher level as this would result in an inconsistency in the granularity of the taxonomy.

 * Capitalisation of labels.
 For example, capitalisation of the first letter of any label only except where a term in the label is a proper noun.